Lluvia de peces: Scientific

-Father Subirana miracle
+Miraculous

-Spanish priest Father José Manuel de Jesús Subirana was a figure in the history of Christianity in Honduras.
-He arrived in Honduras in 1855 and worked there until his death in 1864.
-Today the name of Father Subirana is linked with the legend of the Yoro fish rain.
-The legend goes as follows: "Father Subirana saw how poor the people of Honduras were and prayed three days and three nights asking God for a miracle to help the poor people and to provide them with food.
+To some in the area, naturalistic explanations are disregarded in favour of miraculous explanations.
+Spanish priest Father José Manuel de Jesús Subirana arrived in Honduras in 1855 and stayed until his death in 1864.
+In legend, it said that: "Father Subirana saw how poor the people of Honduras were and prayed three days and three nights asking God for a miracle to help the poor people and to provide them with food.
 After these three days and nights, God took note of this and there came a dark cloud.
 Many tasty fish fell from the sky, feeding all the people.
 Since then this wonder is repeated every year."